toolness/pathfinder-unity-fun/README.md

 1. Build the Unity project in the `dist` directory.
 Then exit Unity so it doesn't have a lock on the plugin's DLL (either that or exclude the plugin from running in the editor, and restart Unity).
 2. Open the Visual Studio solution in `dist/VSDebugHarness`.
+This solution doesn't have any code, it's just set up to launch the Unity project and attach a debugger to it.
-3. Make sure you are targeting `x64` in Visual Studio and press F5.
+3. Make sure you are targeting `x64` in Visual Studio and press <kbd>F5</kbd>.

+Note that pressing <kbd>F5</kbd> automatically re-runs `build_plugin`, so you don't need to worry about re-running it manually.

 Logging produced by the plugin will be available in `dist/pathfinder-plugin.log`.